enzo-project/enzo-e/doc/source/design/design-inference.rst

 .. image:: level-array-1.png
            :width: 600

-In the "Evaluate" phase, Blocks apply local criteria to determine where to create inference arrays.
-Control enters the method at the Block level, such that ``EnzoMethodInference::compute()`` is called on all blocks, which in turn call ``apply_criteria()``.
+In the "Evaluate" phase, blocks apply local criteria to determine where to create inference arrays.
+Control enters the method at the block level, such that ``EnzoMethodInference::compute()`` is called on all blocks, which in turn call ``apply_criteria()``.

 The criteria currently implemented are whether the point-wise density